-With the latest advancements in the world of Continuous Integration and Continuous Deployment for Software Development Life-Cycle (SDLC) process, it is possible to deliver the developed software much faster to the end-users than it was with the traditional approaches.
+With the latest advancements in the world of Continuous Integration and Continuous Deployment for the Software Development Life-Cycle (SDLC) process, it is possible to deliver the developed software much faster to the end-users than it was with the traditional approaches.
 Even though there are so many tools to enable the development teams to deliver the Software - fast and continuous - the set of open source tools available to achieve this will have its edge.

-Jenkins can be used for a large number of software-based automation that run on-premise or on-cloud.
+Jenkins can be used for a large number of software-based automation that runs on-premise or on-cloud.
 It has several benefits over the other available automation software and the best of those is the fact that Jenkins is completely open-source and highly extensible with its plugin-based architecture.

 Jenkins is -

 - Pluggable with custom Plugins & hence highly extensible.